Classical music under the Nazis | DW | 15.11.2021

 Although the cellist was spared from doing punitive manual labor, she did not feel safe.
 "They won't send us to the gas chamber only as long as they want music.
 It's just a reprieve!" she thought.

-Anita Lasker-Wallfisch had already experienced members of her family disappearing when she arrived at Auschwitz
+Lasker-Wallfisch had already experienced the disappearance of family members when she arrived at Auschwitz

-The cynical reality was that while Jewish composers and musicians were ostracized and murdered, Nazis like concentration camp doctor Josef Mengele had classical music pieces played to them by Jews like Anita Lasker-Wallfisch in Auschwitz.
+The cynical reality was that, though Jewish composers and musicians were ostracized and murdered, Nazis such as concentration camp doctor Josef Mengele had classical music pieces played to them by Jews including Lasker-Wallfisch in Auschwitz.

 Even Hitler's private record collection is said to have included recordings by Jewish musicians.